Previous Next

 Bahrain was a British protectorate for 100 plus years before regaining its independence in 1971.
 In the 1890s, Samuel Zwemer and the Arabian/American Mission entered Bahrain building the first hospital and school in the Gulf.

 Oil was first discovered in the Arabian Gulf in Bahrain, and Bahrain will be the first to run out of oil.
-Along with Oman, Bahrain is one of the relatively poorer Gulf countries with problems providing enough good jobs for its people.
-However, Bahrain has diversified from oil into banking, aluminum, and tourism.
-Bahrain has also been connected by a causeway to Eastern Saudi Arabia since 1986.
-Great numbers of Saudis along with Kuwaitis drive to Bahrain on weekends and holidays because of greater personal freedom.
+Bahrain is one of the relatively poorer Gulf countries, with problems providing enough good jobs for its people.
+Bahrain has diversified from oil into banking, aluminum, and tourism.
+It has been connected by a causeway to Eastern Saudi Arabia since 1986.
+Great numbers of Saudis along with Kuwaitis drive to Bahrain on weekends and holidays.

 Bahrain Prayer Videos